What on Earth is going on with CM Punk and AEW?

 The AEW World Champion CM Punk is Back & Has His Sights Set on Jon Moxley | AEW Dynamite, 8/17/22www.youtube.com

-Punk's animosity towards Page and the Elite doesn't appear to have diminished given his comments on Sunday and there have been reports of a 'melee' backstage after the press conference between Punk and the Young Bucks.
-At one point during the presser, a security guard could be seen dashing out of the room to what many think was to attend to the brawl.
+Punk's animosity towards Page and the Elite doesn't appear to have diminished given his comments on Sunday and there have been confirmed reports of a 'melee' backstage after the press conference between Punk, his friend and trainer Ace Steel and the Young Bucks along with Kenny Omega.
+At one point during the presser, a security guard could be seen dashing out of the room to what many think was to deal with the brawl.
+Later in the scrum, veteran wrestler Chris Jericho could be heard telling Khan off mic that "some s**t went down."

 \u201cI found the part of the security homie running out of the scrum.\u201d— Righteous Reg (@Righteous Reg) 1662357192